 Accepting credit cards does come with a set of risks that you need to consider.
 For example, a transaction completed fraudulently at your store without your due diligence is a risk.
 One that may result in your loss of both the merchandise/service and the money rendered for it.
 This is because cardholders have protection from fraud.

-The true cardholder can dispute transactions with their bank and issue a chargeback Indeed, this process is essentially a mini court case against the transaction.
+The true cardholder can dispute transactions with their bank and issue a chargeback.
+Indeed, this process is essentially a mini court case surrounding the transaction.
 Your business practices and the industry you operate in impact your rate of chargebacks.
 Industries or businesses that are considered high risk are more affected by chargebacks and fraud.

 No solution is perfect.
 Sometimes the power goes out, your terminal malfunctions or a point-of-sale system unexpectedly goes offline.
 Finding a payment processor that has responsive customer support when you need them will make all the difference.

-Credit card payment processing is a complex and confusing industry.
-Therefore, I hope you feel empowered to sort through credit card processing companies to find the right partner for your business and understand it a bit better after reading through this complete guide to credit card processing.
+Accepting credit cards is essential for your business.
+Therefore, we hope you feel empowered to sort through credit card processing companies to find the right partner for your business and understand it a bit better after reading through this complete guide to credit card processing.

 Contact our team at PaymentCloud to discuss your business needs.
 In fact, we just might be the right solution for your business’ credit card payment processing needs.